Stability Level Preview

 Given Datatype

-For GetRemoteTableConfigsInViewInput, you'd specify the name of the view for which a remote table is connected.
+To get all accessible remote table configurations, you'll have to give the name of the view to which the remote table is connected.
 This is described in the table below:

 Table: GetRemoteTableConfigsInViewInput